 Amazon Synopsis: Emma Woodhouse has beauty, wealth, and a penchant for meddling in the love lives of others.
 This radiant adaptation of Jane Austen’s treasured novel is from the award-winning team behind the BBC’s hit Pride and Prejudice.

-Where to Watch: Buy on Digital and DVD.
+Where to Watch: Buy on Digital (Redbox) and DVD (few copies).

 Why You Should Watch: Kate Beckinsale stars in a faithful adaptation of the book.
 While lesser-known, it’s a worthy version worth checking out and has tons of witty dialogue.